 4. Include a Title Page

-Your proposal may turn out to be on the longer side due to the scope of the job or the amount of information used to prove your track record.
+Your proposal may turn out to be on the longer side due to the job’s scope or the amount of information used to prove your track record.
 In this case, you might consider a title page to make the proposal seem more organized and interesting.

-A typical title page includes the business’s name, contact information, and the name of the potential client.
-Regardless of your proposal’s length, the decision to include a title page ultimately depends on the preferences of the recipient.
+A typical title page includes the business’s name, contact information, and the potential client’s name.
+Regardless of your proposal’s length, the decision to include a title page ultimately depends on the recipient’s preferences.
 The previous section emphasized knowing your audience.
 Well, would this particular client be impressed by a cover page or find it unnecessary?

 5. Have it Reviewed by a Content Professional